2002–2004 SARS outbreak: May 2003

 On 3 May, the 2003 FIFA Women's World Cup was abruptly moved to the United States due to the outbreak.
 China maintained its automatic qualification and later hosted the Women's World Cup four years later.
 On 4 May, the newly infected number of people in Hong Kong dropped to single digits.
 On 19 May, the WHO Annual Meeting was held in Geneva.
 Hong Kong pushed for the Tourism Warning to be lifted.

 On 20 May, the WHO refused to lift the Tourism Warning for Hong Kong and Guangdong, but did so three days later after a recount of the number of SARS patients.
 On 24 May, the number of newly infected patients reached zero for in Hong Kong, the first time since the outbreak in the territory in March.

 On 24 May, a new cluster of about 20 suspected patients was reported in Toronto.
 By 29 May, more than 7,000 people were instructed to quarantine themselves in Canada by authorities seeking to control the potential spread of the SARS outbreak.

 In Taiwan, administrators and staff of Taipei Municipal Hospital's Hoping branch faced disciplinary action from the Taipei City Government.
 The Control Yuan also launched an investigation into the hospital's closure.
 Taipei City Bureau of Health director Chiu Shu-ti resigned from Ma Ying-jeou's mayoral administration on 25 May.
 On 27 May, the Taichung City Government, led by mayor Jason Hu, established a command center in central Taiwan to handle SARS.
 The Department of Health worked with several hospitals in Taiwan to expand medical facilities and treatment for SARS patients.

 On 31 May, Singapore was removed from WHO's list of 'Infected Areas'.

 June 2003

 On 10 June, the government of Ontario created the SARS Commission inquiry in order to "investigate the recent introduction and spread of SARS" in the province.

 On 23 June, Hong Kong was removed from WHO's list of 'Affected Areas', while Toronto, Beijing, and Taiwan remained.
-On 27 June, the World Health Organization stated that the world population should be SARS-free within the next two to three weeks, but warned the disease could emerge in China next winter.
+On 27 June, the World Health Organization stated that the world population should be SARS-free within the next two to three weeks, but warned the disease could re-emerge in China the following winter.